kwstannard/makery/README.md

 ### Small

-Makery is 69 lines of code, a 96% reduction over FactoryBot
+Makery is 69 lines of code, a 96% reduction over FactoryBot.

 ### Speed